LINBIT/addon-drbdmanage/README.md

 # DRBD Manage Storage Driver

+# This project is deprecated, please refer to [addon-linstor](https://github.com/LINBIT/addon-linstor)

 ## Description

 This driver allows for highly available storage using DRBD9 + DRBD Manage in